Stephen Chong

 Co-Director of Undergraduate Studies

-I am the co-Director of Undergraduate Studies (co-DUS) for Harvard Computer Science, with Boaz Barak.
-For DUS-related issues, please email , which goes to all Computer Science DUSes as well as ADUS Adam Hesterberg and UPC Beth Musser.
+I am the co-Director of Undergraduate Studies (co-DUS) for Harvard Computer Science, with Boaz Barak and Eddie Kohler.
+However, I am on leave from this role for Fall 2024.
+For DUS-related issues, please email Turn on JavaScript to view the email address , which goes to all Computer Science DUSes as well as ADUS Adam Hesterberg and UPC Beth Musser.

 Information about the Harvard SEAS undergraduate program in Computer Science is available at https://csadvising.seas.harvard.edu/.
 This website answers a lot of common questions, and has links to forms.